 Where Does Our Drinking Water Come From?

 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
-We purchase our water from Crossett Water Commission whose sources are five wells that pump from the Cockfield Formation Aquifer.
+Our source is surface water from Brewer Lake.

 How Safe Is The Source Of Our Drinking Water?